Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating

-The anomalous behavior of all the $w_c$ estimators between 230 and 240 K is likely related to the homogeneous freezing temperature of water.
-In the velocity estimates given by $\alpha_p$ and $\alpha_{KPM}$, the errors in the $w_c$ estimates within this temperature range are high and positive.
+The anomalous behavior of the $w_c$ estimators between 230 and 240 K is likely related to the numerical implementation of the homogeneous freezing temperature of water.
+(While it is pronounced in the WRF simulations, this anomaly is absent in the GCE ones, illustrating one way that differences in the simulations may impact the assessment of the $w_c$ estimators.
+Future work validating this method against more sophisticated microphysics schemes may clarify where these simulation differences come from and further improve the $w_c$ estimates.)
+In the velocity estimates given by $\alpha_p$ and $\alpha_{KPM}$, the errors within this temperature range are high and positive.
 This is likely because all liquid turns to ice around 240 K, increasing the latent heating rate.
 While this should also increase the vertical velocity, the condensate mass may dampen the vertical response of the simulated cloud to the increased heating \citep{varble2023opinion, elsaesser_improved_2017}.
 The estimated $w_c$ may be too high because the analytical expressions neglected the impact of condensates on vertical motion.
-While there are some signs of this overestimation in the steady-state results as well, those are noisier.